mikro-orm/mikro-orm/docs/docs/installation.md

 When we have `useTsNode` disabled and `ts-node` is not already registered and detected, TS config files will be ignored.

-Once you have the CLI config properly set up, you can omit the `MikroORM.init()` options parameter, and the CLI config will be automatically used.
-This process may fail if you use bundlers that use tree shaking.
+Once we have the CLI config properly set up, we can omit the `MikroORM.init()` options parameter, and the CLI config will be automatically used.
+This process may fail if we use bundlers that use tree shaking.
 As the config file is not referenced anywhere statically, it would not be compiled - for that the best approach is to provide the config
 explicitly: